 Why should you have your bees removed by a beekeeper?
 First, if you simply spray your bees, you leave all of the supporting hive structure in place.
 This is composed of beeswax, honey, pollen, larva and bees.
 Honey is the single finest source of carbohydrates in the animal world.
 You have now left it unprotected by bees.
 You essentially trade one insect for a whole host of others seeking this nutrition.
 Be prepared for these insects and animals to begin seeking this nutrition source.
 It is, therefore, important to remove the bees AND their residence.
 Secondly, the larva will die and the uncured nectar will begin to ferment causing issues with both odor and mold.
 Finally, the honey will be ruined.
 So–we encourage you to “do it right the first time”.
 Call a professional hive remover.
 (They will be happy to give you some honey!)

 Take a look at the following list to find an authorized contractor in your area.
+Be prepared to pay for this service.
+The removal of a honey bee hive is a complex and time-consuming process and is not performed for free.
 They are listed alphabetically by community.

 Frank Holland Frank the Bee Guy 303-829-5409 email@example.com